stephanGarland/intro-to-x/mysql/mysql-101.md

 Indices aren't free, however - when you create an index on a column, that column's values are copied to the aforementioned B+ tree.
 While disk space is relatively cheap, creating dozens of indices for columns that are infrequently queried should be avoided.
 Also, since `INSERTs` must also write to the index, they'll be slowed down somewhat.
 Finally, InnoDB limits a given table to a maximum of 64 secondary indices (that is, other than primary keys).

 \* Prior to MySQL 8.0.30, if you don't create a primary key, the first `UNIQUE NOT NULL` index created is automatically promoted to become the primary key.
-If you don't have one of those either, the table will have no primary key.
+If you don't have one of those either, the table will have no primary key†.
 Starting with MySQL 8.0.30, if no primary key is declared, an invisible column will be created called `my_row_id` and set to be the primary key.

+† Not entirely true.
+A hidden index named `GEN_CLUST_INDEX` is created on an invisible (but a special kind of invisible, that you can never view) column named `ROW_ID` containing row IDs, but it's a monotonically increasing index that's shared globally across the entire database, not just that schema.
+Don't make InnoDB do this.

 #### Single indices